ashutosh7i/PasswordMan/README.md

 date 09/08/22
 removed Version2.php , already used essentials from it. modified script to add website,account name and Hashed passowrd to data.txt file

+Implement use of browser alerts from phppopup.php script alerts will be used to show if file exists, its creation and contents of file.